CSC510-2015-Axitron/project2/README.md

 A simple pie graph visualization of the precentage of issues that were assigned to a particular user.
 Obviously the best thing here would be to see an even partition among group members.

 ![equal number of assignements](https://cloud.githubusercontent.com/assets/6590396/7217794/4c070464-e613-11e4-808a-0e1f21d3ab2e.png)

+In this and subsequent pie graphs relating to users, group 7 will have a meaningless value because there was only one user in that group.

 #### (5) Number of People Commenting on an Issue